 Farming for the Future on Llŷn - Payments for Outcomes project

 Our natural environment is under ever increasing pressures so we're working closely with our tenants to try a new approach that helps redress the balance.

 What’s happened in the past?

 One commonly used method of encouraging farmers and land managers to sustain and increase wildlife has been through government funded agri-environmental schemes.
 These schemes pay farmers to undertake specific actions for habitats and historic features on their farms.
 They can be quite prescriptive and inflexible and they have mixed success.

 Overall, current agri-environment schemes in Wales have not reversed the declines in wildlife.
 The general feeling within the farming community is that they are unable to use their knowledge of the land to any great effect and are not empowered to make strides towards helping nature.

 A different approach

-Greater success has been seen in some of our European neighbouring countries through the adoption of a results or outcome based approach to payments.
+Greater success has been seen in some of our European neighbouring countries through the adoption of an outcome based approach to payments.

 This type of scheme offers payments based on the desired outcomes for habitats or species, rather than specific actions, and places the decision making in the hands of the farmer.

 Trialling payment for outcomes

 We believe a farmer led initiative has real value in helping us achieve healthy, resilient landscapes that are rich in wildlife.
 Critically, the farmers will decide the actions they undertake, learn from experience and have more control over the condition of their land and the resultant payment.

 The Llŷn peninsula, in North West Wales is one of two places (the other being Malham in the Yorkshire Dales) to trial this approach.
 By working with our tenants to develop a payment for outcome model we aim to help inform the future policy of farming support in the Welsh and UK government.